tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 - ticket_count: The number of tickets requested from the client.

-- request_context: An opaque context to be used when generating each ticket for the request
+- request_context: An opaque context to be used when generating each ticket for the request.
+Clients and servers may use this context to implement or exchange data to be included in the ticket computation.

 - extensions: A set of extension values for the ticket.
-The "Extension" format is defined in Section 4.2.
-Clients MUST ignore unrecognized extensions.
+The "Extension" format is defined in Section 4.2. of {{I-D.ietf-tls-tls13}}.
+Clients and servers MUST ignore unrecognized extensions.

 Upon receipt of a SessionTicketRequest message, servers MAY reply with up to ticket_count NewSessionTicket messages.
 Servers may choose to limit the number of tickets provided to clients based on local or administrative policy.

 SessionTicketRequest MAY be sent in the Client Hello, if desired by clients, or after handshake completion.
 As any other handshake message, these messages MUST be added to handshake transcripts.